mesosphere/dcos-docs-site/pages/1.11/networking/index.md

-# A note on software re-architecture
+# A Note on Software Re-architecture
 In DC/OS 1.11 most of the networking components such `dcos-dns`, `dcos-l4lb`, `dcos-overlay`, are ErLang applications that run as part of a single ErLang VM called `dcos-net`. `dcos-net` is itself a systemD unit that runs on all nodes in the cluster.
-It is important to note that prior to DC/OS 1.11 each of the applications `dcos-dns`, `dcos-l4lb`, and `dcos-overlay` were running their own ErLang VM, with their own repositories.
+It is important to note that prior to DC/OS 1.11 each of the applications `dcos-dns`, `dcos-l4lb`, and `dcos-overlay` were running in their own ErLang VM, with their own repositories.
 Prior to DC/OS 1.11 role of `dcos-dns` was fulfilled by `spartan`, `dcos-l4lb` was fulfilled by `minuteman` and `dcos-overlay` was fulfilled by `navstar`.
-In DC/OS 1.11 we decided to aggregate all these different ErLang VMs into a single ErLang VM, primarily because this is more idiomatic to the way ErLang applications are supposed to run.
-This is lead better efficiency in terms of resource utilization (lower CPU consumption and higher throughput) and also makes the service a lot more robust and reliable.
-It's important to note that from a functionality perspective DC/OS 1.11 provides exactly the same, or better functionality, when compared to prior versions of DC/OS, except with better efficieny in terms of resource utilization.
+In DC/OS 1.11 we decided to aggregate all these different ErLang VMs into a single ErLang VM, primarily because this operational-pattern is more idiomatic to running ErLang applications.
+The main advantage of following this operational-patter is that it has lead to better efficiency in terms of resource utilization (lower CPU consumption and higher throughput), and has also made the networking services a lot more robust and reliable, not to mention that this approach has made the code a lot more maintainable.

+It's important to note that from a functionality standpoint DC/OS 1.11 provides exactly the same, or better functionality, when compared to prior versions of DC/OS, except with better efficieny in terms of resource utilization.
+Thus, even though this software re-architecture has changed the internal machinery for providing networking services within DC/OS, from a functional UX standpoint the operator should not see any difference.